Josephine Skriver Rocks Black Lingerie And Baseball Cap To Support Oakland Raiders

 On Sunday, October 6, the Victoria’s Secret Angel showed some love for the Oakland Raiders on Instagram ahead of their game against the Chicago Bears, which was held yesterday morning in London.
 The 26-year-old herself had followed her team across the pond to cheer them on at the game, as seen by the geotag included in her post that placed her in the British city.
 The model was snapped sitting on the floor in front of a large window while rocking her Raiders fan gear, though her look was far from the typical football jersey and war paint ensemble.

-Instead, Josephine sent temperatures soaring by sporting a sexy set of black lingerie to support her team.
+Instead, Josephine sent temperatures soaring by sporting a sexy set of lingerie to support her team.
 She wore a black bra that fell daringly low down her chest, leaving her décolletage completely bare.
 More than an eyeful of cleavage was left well on display for her six million followers to see, while the push-up style of the top accentuated her voluptuous assets even more.

 Though slightly hard to see, a quick zoom in on the sizzling shot revealed that the Danish bombshell was sporting a pair of matching black panties as well.
 The cheeky number provided hardly any coverage to her curvaceous lower half, highlighting her peachy derriere and long, toned legs, one of which was stretched out in front of her as she posed for the snap.
 Its waistband sat high on her hips, highlighting her trim waist and sculpted abs, which often make an appearance on her Instagram page.